hernanrazo/UCI-census-income-classification/README.md

 Census Income Prediction
 ===

 This python script that predicts whether a person's income excedes $50K/yr given census data.
-The attributes include age, workclass, education, race, sex, capital gain, etc.
+The attributes include age, workclass, education, race, sex, capital gain, etc. This exercise is part of the [Adult Census Income](https://www.kaggle.com/uciml/adult-census-income) challenge on Kaggle.

 This demo uses the scikit-learn, pandas, numpy, and matplotlib libraries.
 The algorithms used in the model were K Nearest Neighbors, Decision tree, XGBoost, and CatBoost.